0x4248/notebook/source/content/05 Papers/Videos/Youtube/Neo/Why China Is Building Ships in the Desert - Neo.md

 ## Notes
 ### Summary
 *This video explains why China is building mockup ships in the middle of their desert and the tensions between the south Chinese sea, Taiwan and China*

-***
-## Other things to watch
-- INSERT